6 Steps to Retooling Your Marketing Strategy in 2020

 Conclusion and Closing Thoughts

-Adjusting your marketing strategy in 2020 to fit the current climate is key to your success for the rest of 2020.
+Adjusting your marketing strategy in 2020 to fit the current climate is key to grow your opportunities this fall and winter.

 Essential tactics include: